aldefouw/redcap_cypress/README.md

 ### Test Environment

 What is the test environment?
-Well, it might be easier to show you than to tell you.
+It might be easier to show you than to tell you.

-The graphic below is a visual representation of the test environment, which is a combination of both the REDCap Test Instance you run and the Test Framework (which is the underpinning for this repository) that you write your tests in.
+The graphic below is a visual representation of the test environment.

+In essence, the test environment is is a combination of both the REDCap Test Instance you run and the Test Framework (e.g. this repository) that you write your tests in.

 ![Test Environment Graphic](REDCapCypressTestEnvironment.png)